Ten Yard Fight: Aftermath

-Ristau and Moreschi reunited as 'First And Ten' at National Edge Day 2007 in Haverhill, MA.
-'First And Ten' played a show with Slapshot in Haverhill, MA on November 8, 2008.
+Ristau and Moreschi reunited as First and Ten at National Edge Day 2007 in Haverhill, MA.
+They played another show there under the same name with Slapshot on November 8, 2008.

-Moreschi went on to front Stand & Fight on Bridge 9 Records, and currently sings in Resist featuring members from DrugxTest and Since the Flood.
+Moreschi went on to front Stand and Fight (Bridge 9 Records), and later formed Resist, featuring members from Drug Test and Since the Flood.

-John Lacroix moved to California and started the band that would become Terror.
-He now plays guitar in Portland hardcore band, Unrestrained.
+John LaCroix moved to California and started the band Terror.
+He now plays guitar in Portland hardcore band Unrestrained.

+Ten Yard Fight's original lineup reunited for one show headlining the first day at This Is Hardcore 2018 in Philadelphia, PA.